GenericMappingTools/gmt/trunk/doc/rst/source/gmtspatial.rst

 .. |Add_intables| unicode:: 0x20 .. just an invisible code
 .. include:: explain_intables.rst_

+**-A**\ [**a**\ *min_dist*][*unit*]
+   Perform spatial nearest neighbor analysis: Determine the nearest neighbor to each point and report the distances and the point IDs involved in each pair (IDs are the input record numbers starting at 0).
+   To decimate the data so that the minimum nearest neighbor distance is not lower than a threshold, append **a**\ *min_dist*.
+In this case we write out the (possibly averaged) coordinates and the updated nearest neighbor distances and points.
+Negative point numbers mean the point has been averaged (the abs value gives the ID of one of the original points.)
 **-C**
     Clips polygons to the map region, including map boundary to the polygon as needed.
 The result is a closed polygon (see **-T** for